hakimel/reveal.js/README.md

 2. Client presentations that follow the master
 3. Socket.io server to broadcast events from the master to the clients

->**Important note: you have use the same version of Socket.io on your Socket.io server, Master presentation and client presentations.** So if you use the Socket.io hosted on http://revealjs.jit.su you must ensure that you the same version on your master and clients.
+>**Important note: you have use the same version of Socket.io on your Socket.io server, Master presentation and client presentations.** So if you use the Socket.io hosted on http://revealjs.jit.su you must ensure that you use the same version on your master and clients.

 More details: